 Registered nurse, licensed to practice in the State Licensed practical or vocational nurse, acting within the scope of practice under State law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) X Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications: organizations, which provide appropriately qualified staff, known as Coordinators of Community Services (CCS), to provide case management services through the Medicaid State Plan Targeted Case Management (TCM) authority.
+Specify qualifications: The DDA licenses certifies and contracts with case management services providers organizations , which provide appropriately qualified staff , known as Coordinators of Community Services (CCS), to provide case management services through the Medicaid State Plan Targeted Case Management (TCM) authority.
 Minimum Qualifications Each CCS assigned to an applicant/participant must meet the following minimum qualifications specified in Medicaid's TCM regulations for people with developmental disabilities and DDA's resource coordination regulations set forth in the Code of Maryland Regulations (COMAR) 10.09.48.05 and 10.22.09.06, respectively, as amended.
-As provided in Medicaid's TCM regulations, CCS education and experience requirements may be waived if an individual has been employed by a DDA-licensed Coordination of Community Service agency as a coordinator CCS for at least 1 year as of January 1, 2014.
-Ineligibility for Employment As provided in Medicaid's TCM regulations, an individual is ineligible for employment by a Coordination of Community Services provider, agencyorganization, or entity in Maryland if

-1. Is simultaneously employed by any MDH-licensed provider agencyorganization and the individual:

-5. Has been convicted of a crime of violence in violation of Criminal Law Article, §14-101,
+As provided in Medicaid's TCM regulations, CCS education and experience requirements may be waived if an individual has been employed by a DDA-licensed-certified Coordination of Community Service agency as a coordinator-CCS for at least 1 year as of January 1, 2014.
+Ineligibility for Employment As provided in Medicaid's TCM regulations, an individual is ineligible for employment by a Coordination of Community Services provider, agencyorganization, or entity in Maryland if the individual: Is simultaneously employed by any MDH-licensed provider agencyorganization and entity; Is on the Maryland Medicaid exclusion list; Is on the federal List of Excluded Individuals/Entities (LEIE); Is on the federal list of excluded parties as maintained by the System of Award Management (SAM.GOV); Has been convicted of a crime of violence in violation of Criminal Law Article, §14-101, Annotated Code of Maryland;